ls1intum/Artemis/docs/user/exercises/quiz.rst

     - The quiz page is compose by:

         - Number and title of the question

         - Points for solving that question

         - The quiz statement

         - Options:

             - Options with circles means one choice could be correct.

             - Options with squares means multiple options could be correct.

         - In the footer:

-            - Number of questions and overall points
+            - Number of questions and overall points.

-            - Time left to complete the quiz
+            - Time left to complete the quiz.

             - Last time saved: The quiz will save all changes after they occur.

-            - Connection status
+            - Connection status.

             - Submit button: To allow student submit the quiz before the time ends.

         - In case of Drag and Drop questions, the items to be drag and drop in the option spots will be available in the right side.